PIR-PIXR/CSA-parallel-PIR/CSA/README.md

     T(34) = 4378425 milliseconds = 1.22 hours       (Recommended the maximum Java heap size: 240GB)
     T(35) = 8691602 milliseconds = 2.41 hours       (Recommended the maximum Java heap size: 500GB)

 We ran our experiments using the Amazone c6i.8xlarge instance (Intel(R) Xeon(R) Platinum 8375C CPU @ 2.90GHz, 32 CPUs, 64GiB System Memory, 12.5 Gbps network bandwidth, all running Ubuntu 22-04 LTS).
 Our Java code (CSA.java) was compiled using Java OpenJDK version 11.0.19.
 We ran 100 times of CSA for each tree leaves size ranging from $2^{10}$ to $2^{20}$ and calculated the average.
-The results are presented as below:
+The results are presented in Figure 1.

 <p align="center">
   <img width="400" height="350" src="https://github.com/cnquang/testPIR/assets/87842051/4017a802-45a4-4eb4-bf16-fbe754bed0fe">